andrewsoong/WRF_Tools/README.md

 # WRF_Tools

-Some tools for WRF model
+Some tools for WPS, WRF and WRFDA

 WRF_SCM: These scripts is used to create the WRF single column model forcing files from the met_em* files, ensemble experiments is also supported.